a-amouei/fmd-doc/installation.rst

 .. code-block:: console

-    git clone --depth 1 --branch v0.3.0 https://github.com/a-amouei/fmd.git
+    git clone --depth 1 --branch v0.4.0 https://github.com/a-amouei/fmd.git

 .. note::

-    In case you face any problems with the above Git repository, you can use ``git://git.launchpad.net/fmd`` as an alternative.
+    In case you face any problems with the Git repository above, you can use ``git://git.launchpad.net/fmd`` as an alternative.

 Compiling and installing FMD
 ----------------------------